q79843603/FullStackOpen2023/README.md

 This course will introduce you to modern JavaScript-based web development.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.

+The link to the course : https://fullstackopen.com/en/about and the relative projects.

 ## Part0

 ## Part1